ssgrummons/rag-with-milvus-langchain-streamlit/README.md

 2. Assistant → Tools (if tools are needed) or End (if no tools are needed)
 3. Tools → Assistant (to continue the conversation)
 4. Assistant → Final Answer (to summarize the results in natural language)
-5. Final Answer → End (when the conversation is complete)

 ## Prerequisites